New Zealand In Winter: 15 Best Things To Do & Where To Go

 If travelling through the South Island, you are best to use Wānaka, Queenstown or Methven as a base.
 From Wānaka and Queenstown, which are not far apart (68 kilometres, 42 miles or a one hour drive), you will have access to Cardrona Alpine Resort, The Remarkables Ski Area, Treble Cone Ski Resort, and Coronet Peak Ski Area.
 From Methven, you will be as close as is possible to our largest ski area, Mount Hutt Ski Area.

-And if you are after smaller, and perhaps less crowded, ski resorts, Kaikōura (with the Mount Lyford Ski Area) and Tekapo (Takapō) (with the Roundhill Ski Area and the Mount Dobson Ski Area) might be a better fit.
+And if you are after smaller, and perhaps less crowded, ski resorts, Kaikōura (with the Mount Lyford Ski Area) and Tekapo (with the Roundhill Ski Area and the Mount Dobson Ski Area) might be a better fit.

 ➡️ Heading to Queenstown but can’t choose between Coronet Peak Ski Area or The Remarkables Ski Area?
 This three day package includes passes for both, and airport transfers, and food, and accommodation!
 Sorted!

-3. Try Snowshoeing
+3. Try something new: snowshoeing

 Snowshoes – these are a little shorter than a ski, and designed for ease of walking across snowy hills and trails.
 It’s a unique alternative to your usual snow sports, and it is offered at Snow Farm in Wānaka.

-Undoubtedly one of the best way to explore the many trails of the Pisa Range, and a fun addition to your winter bucket list that you may not have tried before.
-Snowshoeing can allow you to get off the beaten path in a way thats more difficult on skis or snowboard, and you can of course trek across flat fields, which is just a pain when skiing or snowboarding!
+Undoubtedly one of the best way to explore the many trails of the Pisa Range, and a fun addition to your winter bucket list that you may not have tried before, snowshoeing can allow you to get off the beaten path in a way thats more difficult on skis or snowboard, (and you can of course trek across flat fields, which is just a pain when skiing or snowboarding)!

 It’s also a great group activity as people’s pace is more likely to be matched, and the range of ability across the group is not going to be as large – it’s just like hiking, but in the snow, afterall!